krayin/krayin-docs/docs/1.x/api/customers.md

 ## Logout

-You can logout the customer from the Bagisto store with the help of `customer/logout` resources.
+You can logout the customer from the Krayin store with the help of `customer/logout` resources.
 No need to provide any request payload in the API call.

 - Headers